projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 compared to ACRN 1.0 is that:

--  a pre-launched VM is supported in ACRN 2.0, with isolated resources, including CPU, memory, and HW devices, etc
+-  a pre-launched VM is supported in ACRN 2.0, with isolated resources, including CPU, memory, and HW devices, etc.

 -  ACRN 2.0 adds a few necessary device emulations in hypervisor like vPCI and vUART to avoid interference between different VMs